sachingsachin/cassandra-concepts/README.md

 If the vnode concept was not available, then the only option would be to split the token-range into half or one-Nth on each node, making it impossible to incrementally add a node to the cluster.

 https://www.datastax.com/blog/virtual-nodes-cassandra-12 provides some more informtation on the same.

+## Consistent Hashing

+The above is an implementation of [consistent hashing](https://www.toptal.com/big-data/consistent-hashing).
+Idea behind consistent hashing is to keep the hashing of keys constant even though servers are added or reduced from the distributed hashing.
+Example:

+If we were to just distribute keys naively as:
+$~~~~~~~~~~~$ server = hash(key) / N
+where `N` is the number of servers.

+In this scheme, whenever number of servers `N` changes, the server for each key would change completely and that would result in a lot of data migration from one server to another.
+To prevent this, the hash(key) is not mapped to server but to a virtual server number (basically same as vnode).
+Then every server randomly picks equal number of these vnodes (more or less) and whenever N changes, all other servers reduce or increase their vnodes accordingly.
+Beauty of this solution is that most vnodes do not leave their current server and load of moving some vnodes is equally spread on all servers.

 ## Compaction Strategies